 For up to date information visit http://basclas.com

-Bas Clas is pronounced "bahs clahs"-- just like when the doctor says "say ahhh."
-To people in much of South Louisiana, the phrase is used as an insult to deem those considered "low class."
+Bas Clas is pronounced "bahs clahs"--like when the doctor says "say ahhh."
+To people in the Acadiana region of South Louisiana, the phrase is used as an insult to deem those considered "low class."
 To Bas Clas the name is a tongue-in-cheek poke at prejudice, a reflection of the band's attitude about many things.
-From 1976 to 1991, the band worked clubs and scenes of the Deep South, garnering accolades from writers and music industry insiders.
+From 1976 to 1991, Bas Clas worked clubs, colleges, and scenes of the Deep South, garnering accolades from writers and music industry insiders.
 But the grind of the road and the lack of support from the recording industry caused the band to end its full-time status in grand style with a performance at the 1991 N.O.
 Jazz & Heritage Festival.

 In 2002, Bas Clas reunited for a benefit and began a new journey.